david96182/ninjemail/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+If you find this project helpful and would like to show your support, here are a couple of things you can do:

+- **Star the Project**: If you find the project useful, consider giving it a star.
+It helps to raise awareness of the project and encourages further development.

+- **Financial Support**: Sustaining this project entails ongoing costs for essential services.
+If you find value in its offerings and wish to bolster its development and upkeep, your financial contribution is invaluable.
+You can support the project's progression through the [Support-My-Work page](https://david96182.github.io/support-my-work/).

+  This project relies on various paid services that furnish APIs.
+To utilize the project, each user must employ their own API keys.
+As the project's steward, I'm tasked with maintaining sufficient balances across these services for ongoing development and enhancement.
+Your support is pivotal in this endeavor.

+Your support is greatly appreciated and helps to ensure the continued improvement and availability of this project.

 ## Disclaimer